-- There is significant tax deferral available by earning ABI through a corporation. - There is a small tax cost to earning ABI through a corporation if after-tax profits are distributed to an individual shareholder as a dividend.
+- There is significant tax deferral available by earning ABI through a corporation. - · There is a small tax savings when earning ABI which qualifies for SBD rate through a corporation if after-tax profits are distributed to an individual shareholder as a dividend.
+There is a tax cost to earning ABI at the general rate, if after-tax profits are distributed to individual shareholders.